easy-global-market/python-ngsild-client/docs/source/build.rst

 .. code-block::

-   entity.obs() # use a cached datetime if any, else current datetime
+   entity.obs() # use current datetime if not specified

 Relationship
 ~~~~~~~~~~~~